 Drivers and vehicle owners of heavy-duty vehicles operating under an exemption pursuant to a declared emergency, as specified in section 2195(c) of this HD I/M Regulation, shall retain documentation that establishes that the vehicle is being used in support of emergency operations.

-ROBD device vendors granted certification by CARB to use ROBD devices as part of this HD I/M Regulation shall meet the record keeping requirements specified in Appendix B Part III, section E.
+ROBD device vendors granted certification by CARB to use ROBD devices as part of this HD I/M Regulation shall meet the record keeping requirements specified in California Standards for Heavy-Duty Remote On-board Diagnostic Devices Part III, section E.

 NOTE: Authority cited: Sections 39002, 39003, 39600, 39601, 43000, 43013, 43018, 43701, 44011.6, and 44152, Health and Safety Code; Section 27153, Vehicle Code.
 Reference: Section 44152, Health and Safety Code.